nsidc/qgreenland/doc/what_is_qgr.md

 QGreenland download package are available through online access when connected.
 QGreenland was inspired by the free and open source [Quantarctica](https://www.npolar.no/en/quantarctica/) GIS data package for Antarctica.

-## What is in the version 2.0.0 QGreenland Download Package?

-You will find the following files in the QGreenland data package:

-* Folders containing data layers organized by topic

-* The main qgreenland.qgs project file

-* qgreenland.png - The official QGreenland logo

-* layer_list.csv - A complete list of all the data layers in the QGreenland download package, including information about each (data source, file size, etc.).
-This file can be opened with Microsoft Excel, LibreOffice Calc, a text editor, or a similar program.

-* UserGuide.pdf - The full QGreenland User Guide

-* QuickStartGuide.pdf - A one-page overview guide for experienced QGIS users on how to download the QGreenland data package and other information

-* MakingDataQGRCompatible.pdf - A short guide on how to make your datasets compatible with QGreenland

-* STYLE.txt - Guidelines and standards for QGreenland data layer styling

-* CONTRIBUTING.txt - Instructions on how to contribute to the QGreenland project

-* README.txt - Brief description of the QGreenland data package

-* CHANGELOG.txt - A log of changes made to the QGreenland data package

 Please note that QGreenland v2.0.0 is the first stable public release version from this project.
 QGreenland version 2.0.0 will not be the final version of the QGreenland download package.